LiminMHuang/lecture-python-programming.myst/lectures/lecture14_pandas.md

 ## Exercise 14.2

-Using the method `read_data` introduced in Exercise 14.1, write a program to obtain year-on-year percentage change for the following indices:
+Using the method `read_data` introduced in Exercise 14.1, write a programme to obtain year-on-year percentage change for the following indices:

 ```{code-cell} ipython3
 :hide-output: false